Orlando Cepeda: San Francisco Giants (1958–1966)

 During the winter, Cepeda returned to the LBPPR, where he suffered a knee injury while training.
 In 1963, he played the entire season with the injury, not informing the Giants out of concern for his spot in the roster.
-He was in constant pain, but was in the race for a batting title along with Roberto Clemente, Dick Groat and Tommy Davis, eventually finishing fifth.
-His batting average was .316, with 34 home runs and 97 RBI.
+He was in constant pain, but was in the race for a batting title along with Roberto Clemente, Dick Groat, and Tommy Davis, eventually finishing fifth.
+His batting average was .316, with 34 home runs and 97 RBIs.
+Before his 26th birthday, Cepeda had accumulated 1,105 hits, the 11th highest total for a 25-year-old player in MLB history.

 In 1964, San Francisco remained in the pennant race until the last week, when the St. Louis Cardinals defeated the New York Mets to secure the flag.
 Cepeda led the team in batting average with .304 and a slugging percentage of .539.
 Cepeda attended 1965 spring training, having limited participation.
 One of his friends, who was from Mexico, brought in a jar with alcohol and cannabis to reduce the pain, noting that it was an "old Mexican remedy".
 Noticing this, a clubhouse employee offered to bring him a cannabis "joint", which he accepted.
 After this event, he consumed the drug regularly in order to "relax".
 After experiencing swelling in the knee during the first games of the season, a group of doctors recommended that he stop playing, however, Cepeda refused to do so since baseball was his main source of income.
 He received treatment from Gene Sollovief, a Russian doctor who implemented a weight and exercise regime.
 He returned to action, but only had 34 at bats with an average of .176 and only one home run.
 He returned to Puerto Rico, undergoing further physical therapy.
 In the off-season, Cepeda also bought a house in Diamond Heights while his wife was pregnant with their son, Orlando Jr. After recovering from the injury, he attended 1966 spring training; however, he was not placed in the team's starting lineup.
-In the middle of a series, Cepeda was informed that he had been traded to the Cardinals for pitcher Ray Sadecki.